ckarwin/The_Quantified_Self/README.md

  <pre>
  1. Download the Health Auto Export to CSV app, available on Apple iPhone and Apple Watch
       - Allow the app to access Apple Health data
       - Synce the app with iCloud Drive

  2. Find the path to iCloud Drive on laptop/desktop:
       - Should look something like this: "/Users/chriskarwin/Library/Mobile Documents/iCloud~com~ifunography~HealthExport/Documents/"

-     3.
+  3. Upon first using the code the user will be prompted to enter the above path